WINNER BEST FEATURE - 2023 ScreenCraft Family Screenplay Competition

 "HIGHLY RECOMMEND!
 Powerful, personal, and evocative, “Little Kite” is rich and fulfilling."
-The Black List

 THE LITTLE KITE is a story of rebellion and redemption set around the Mayan "Day of the Dead" in Guatemala.
 Believing an impulsive rebellious action has somehow caused the death of her beloved Grandfather, 8-year old Tomasa seeks redemption by making a kite to fly in an important Mayan kite festival, despite a jealous older cousin’s efforts at sabotaging her.